a row of glass trophies

 Nomination Requirements:

-1. Must be a UConn faculty or staff in the Department of Extension or a formal Extension appointment in another CAHNR department;
+1. Must be a UConn faculty member in the Department of Extension or a formal Extension appointment in another CAHNR department;

 2. Must have at least five years of Extension experience at UConn.